thesofproject/linux/Documentation/driver-api/soundwire/stream.rst

   (2) The resources required for holding stream runtime information are
       allocated and initialized.
-This holds all stream related information such as stream type (PCM/PDM) and parameters, Master and Slave interface associated with the stream, stream state etc.
+This holds all stream related information such as stream type (PCM/PDM) and parameters, Manager and Slave interface associated with the stream, stream state etc.

 After all above operations are successful, stream state is set to